Author's Rating | Price |

 Form Factor

-The SL300 is an ultraportable radio that is small, lightweight, has a great ergonomic design.
+The Motorola SL300 is an ultraportable radio that is small, lightweight, has a great ergonomic design.
 Weighing only 169 g (6 oz) and being 22 mm (0.87 in) thick, the radio is easily one of the most portable DMR units on the market today.
 This radio fits nicely in the hand and can even be carried in a shirt pocket, making it a pleasure to use.
 In addition to its lightweight design, the radio seems well built, which is what one would come to expect from Motorola.
 The radio feels very solid and the accessories fit well, including the battery, antenna and the accessory port dust protector.

 In addition to a solid build quality, the the SL300 is able to endure harsh environmental conditions, including being water resistant, allowing it to meet the requirements of International Protection Rating IP54, making it more than suffice for typical ham radio use.